revers3everything/AutoRFKiller/README.md

 ---

 ### 5) RollJam (demonstration)
 RollJam demonstrates a vulnerability class affecting some rolling-code systems.
 It is a man-in-the-middle style test that typically requires two SDRs and coordinated capture/jamming/replay.
 This is an advanced test intended for controlled lab environments or authorized assessments only.
+So, here you need two SDR devices and run the tool two times.
+The first one is to execute the feature "[4] Send a Jamming Signal" to inhibit the spectrum and at the same time you need to run the feature "[3] Record and Replay an RF Signal" to replay the signal that dont arrive to the car KES receive due to the jamming attack.
+This attack is know as rolljam and this is vulnerable all the cars with rolling code, this is a MITM attack.

 Proof-of-concept demo:
 - https://www.youtube.com/watch?v=ZlIZA4SCC0s